Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 If you’re looking for a way to listen to music with a bunch of people at the same time, but you’re all in different locations (because maybe you’re quarantining), check out JQBX.
 It’s a web player and mobile app that lets you create a listening session where you can take turns selecting tracks while listening in unison.
 The catch is that everybody in the listening session has to be a Spotify Premium subscriber.

-Reorder tracks (or delete them) from your favorite album.
+How to reorder tracks (or delete them) from your favorite album

 If you’re a Spotify Premium subscriber, you can actually reorder the tracks on any music album, or simply delete them if you don’t ever want to listen to them again.
 For example, if you want "Snowchild" (track 5) and "Heartless" (track 7) to be track one and two on The Weeknd’s album After Hours, you can do that.
 Simply play an album, select the queue button in the bottom-right corner and from here you can actually delete tracks or reorder them.

 Spotify streams 96 kbp/s audio tracks by default.
 Premium subscribers can upgrade to 320 kbp/s, which is a very high-quality stream (even if it’s still not CD quality).
-To adjust the audio quality, simply go to Settings > Music Quality > Very high.
+To adjust the audio quality:

-One of the most requested features for Spotify has been real-time lyrics, which shows you the lyrics of the song that you’re listening to so that you can sing along in real-time.
-Spotify started rolling out the feature in early 2020 — but it’s not available for everybody just yet.
-In the meantime, the best way to achieve real-time lyrics is to download Musixmatch, register and connect your Spotify account.
+If you don't have access to this new mode, there is a workaround.
+The best way to achieve real-time lyrics is to download Musixmatch, register and connect your Spotify account.
 The interesting thing is that Spotify is partnering with Musixmatch, so in the near future you won’t need to open a separate app to have the lyrics overlayed in real-time.
-(Also, Musixmatch can’t show the lyrics to every song.)

 There’s a good chance you haven’t used Shazam in years.
 The app first became immensely popular over a decade ago, circa 2008, as it was able to quickly listen to any song that was playing and identify it.
 Fast forward to 2020 and it’s easy to integrate Shazam into any of the most popular music streaming services, including Spotify.
 Once downloaded and registered (it’s free), you can link Shazam to your Spotify account and from then on, every time you Shazam a song you can directly add it to a Spotify playlist.